 As GenAI tools become more accessible, they raise important questions about research integrity, ethics, and practice.
 This guide explores how researchers are using GenAI, outlines potential risks and benefits, and offers guidance for integrating these tools responsibly into the research process.

-Interactive AI Guide (Available on Amathuba for UCT Staff & Students)
+Interactive Guides (Available on Amathuba for UCT Staff & Students)

 In addition to the open-access guide, UCT staff and students can engage with AI concepts more interactively through the self-paced Interactive AI Guide on Amathuba.
 This resource is designed to help staff and students explore AI in education through structured activities and practical applications.